hacktor/signal-irc-telegram-gateway/README.md

 often considered the messenger of the gods

 These scripts act as a gateway between a telegram group a signal group and an irc channel.

+There are options to add gateways to a matrix room and/or a mattermost channel.

 The first thing to do is to register a telegram bot with the **botfather**.
 Then you can add the bot to the admins of the telegram channel you want to share with IRC.
 Note the telegram API token and find the telegram group chat\_id.